pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 High error intolerance biases reorganization toward rigid narrative locks, delusional coherence, or psychotic repair, where ambiguity is eliminated rather than managed.
 Low error intolerance permits provisional narratives, partial detachment, and flexible stabilization at the cost of increased exposure.

 One common manifestation of high error intolerance is narrative inelasticity: resistance to revising explanatory coherence in response to disconfirming external input.
 Under sufficient load, contradiction does not prompt narrative update but instead triggers narrative hardening, inversion, or dismissal.
-To external observers—particularly envied objects—this resistance may appear indistinguishable from delusion.
+To external observers - particularly envied objects - this resistance may appear indistinguishable from delusion.
 Structurally, however, reality testing remains intact; what fails is tolerance for unresolved discrepancy.
 Narrative inelasticity reflects enforced coherence under constraint rather than primary perceptual disturbance.

 Low error intolerance does not imply comfort, emotional ease, or reduced cost; it reflects the capacity to remain exposed to unresolved discrepancy without imposing premature coherence.